List of Runaways story arcs: True Believers

 After a five-month hiatus, the Runaways fight the villains of Los Angeles attempting to fill the Pride's void.
-A future version of Gert travels back in time to warn the group that a boy named Victor Mancha will grow up to become "Victorious", the greatest villain of all time; before she dies, she warns them to kill Victor before he becomes to powerful.
+A future version of Gert travels back in time to warn the group that a boy named Victor Mancha will grow up to become "Victorious", the greatest villain of all time; before she dies, she warns them to kill Victor before he becomes too powerful.
 At the same time, a group of former teenage superheroes (called "Excelsior") are promised a $1,000,000 grant from a mysterious benefactor if they successfully detain the Runaways.
-The Runaways subdue Victor Mancha, and are later shocked to discover that Victor is a cyborg created by the killing machine, Ultron.
+The Runaways subdue Victor and are later shocked to discover that he is a cyborg created by Ultron.
 With the help of Excelsior, the Runaways defeat Ultron, and Victor joins them, having nowhere else to go.
 After the battle with Ultron, Excelsior discovers its benefactor is Rick Jones.
-The story arc ends with a vivid shock: Chamber of Excelsior turns out to be a fraud, and is implied to be a resurrected Alex Wilder.
+The story arc ends with the reveal that Chamber is a fraud, and implies him to be a resurrected Alex Wilder.